 Apart from autonomic regulation, there are certain chemicals which can affect the regulation of cardiac activity.
-These chemicals include hormones like epinephrine, non-epinephrine, thyroxine etc. They can increase the contraction and the heart rate.
+These chemicals include hormones like epinephrine, nor-epinephrine, thyroxine etc. They can increase the contraction and heart rate.
 Ions are the other chemicals that have an impact on the heart.
-For example, high potassium ion and sodium ion level in blood can cause low heart rate.

 The regulation of cardiac activity is influenced not only by these factors.
 Even gender of an individual can influence it.

 For more detailed information about Cardiac Cycle, visit BYJU’S